 Now I personally haven’t set my foot in Indonesia, let alone Badung but that doesn’t stop me from finding out about interesting places that suit my taste and add them to my to visit list.
 Just like most of Southeast Asia, where old colonial towns and historic places are quite common, courtesy the British colonization of the region and Indonesia too is no different in this aspect.
 Far from touristy Bali, Bandung boasts of a cooler climate than nearby capital city of Jakarta.
 Bandung mostly had been attracting domestic but that has been changing lately and the footfall of international tourist has been increasing.

-While the domestic tourists and those from nearby Malaysia and Singapore come to Bandung for its nice weather and cheap shopping, the main attraction for the international tourists seem to be the volcanoes and the lakes of the region.
+While the domestic tourists and those from nearby Malaysia and Singapore come to Bandung for its nice weather and cheap shopping, the main attraction for the international tourists seems to be the volcanoes and the lakes of the region.
 With that, the number of accommodation options is better than ever before and many cheap hotel deals are available if you choose to spend some time finding them.
 There are now many great options to fit all budget, hotel ibis Bandung was one of those which I found suited my style of travel, for example.

 I have already talked about my love for old, colonial places in the beginning of this post but let me say it again.
 I love visiting old colonial places.
 We have enough such places here in India, some of which I have visited while some I haven’t and I can tell you there’s not one such place which has failed to make me happy after visiting them.
-So it’s quite natural that when I am researching about a new place to visit, I would ovbiously not miss digging about its past.
-It was the same with Bandung too and I was plesantly surprised to know about its Dutch past, the beautiful remnants of which still remain, giving us a glimpse of the era gone by.
+So it’s quite natural that when I am researching about a new place to visit, I would obviously not miss digging about its past.
+It was the same with Bandung too and I was pleasantly surprised to know about its Dutch past, the beautiful remnants of which still remain, giving us a glimpse of the era gone by.

 Do you too find old historic places charming?